leonette-dapaah/Capstone-Project/readme.md

-Don't forget to push rthe stuff
+Don't forget to push the stuff